Chesterfield County SC Arrest Warrants Search

 The best source for information about active warrants yet to be served is the Chesterfield County Sheriff’s Office.
 The Sheriff’s Office maintains arrest records and can perform criminal history backgrounds.
 Through the Sheriff’s website, you can access a record of the most wanted fugitives in Chesterfield County.

-All information pertaining to criminal matters is considered sensitive.
-Yet, some of it is freely released in the public domain by the local judiciary and the Sheriff’s Office.
-So, if you can make do with a limited amount of information, you can call these offices on:
+All information about crimes is considered sensitive. **However**, some of it is **freely** shared with the public by the local court and the Sheriff’s Office.
+If a **small amount** of info is **okay** with you, call these offices to get what you need:”

 • Local Law Enforcement: They may help you with some information pertaining to active warrants over the phone.
 Call them on (843)623-2101 for a warrants-specific inquiry.